fergiemcdowall/search-index/docs/API.md

 const { PUT, QUERY, /* etc */ } = new SearchIndex(options)
 ```

-When intantiated in a browser `search-index` will use `indexedDB`
+When instantiated in a browser `search-index` will use `indexedDB`
-as a keystore by default, when intantiated in node.js it will use
+as a keystore by default, when instantiated in node.js it will use
 `levelDB`. `search-index` can also use other keystores via the `db`
 parameter.